kycdao/kycdao-ios-sdk/Sources/KycDao.docc/DAppIntegration.md

 If the user's wallet address is unknown, you can get a connection through WalletConnectManager to their wallet and use the WalletConnectSession object to ask for their KYC status.

-### Use WalletConnectSession
+### Using WalletConnectSession

 ``WalletConnectSession`` contains a blockchain account list (wallet addresses), with all the accounts returned by WalletConnect for the connection with the wallet app.
-The user should select their address from ``WalletConnectSession/accounts`` if there are more than one available, otherwise the one available address can be used.
+The user should select their address from ``WalletConnectSession/accounts`` if there are more than one, otherwise the one available address can be used.

 Once we obtained the wallet address, we can call